Jabulani-N/holbertonschool-higher_level_programming/python-input_output/README.md

 you can turn a python object into json via `json.dumps(ex_object)`, which will return it, or `json.dump(x, f)`, which turns serializes object x into text file f.

 to turn an item back again from file f which ahs been opened for reading, use `x = json.load(f)`.

-This _also works on strings_, as that is what text/binary files opened for reading are conerted into.
+- similarly to dump and dumps, `json.loads(obj)`,performs the operation with oython objects instaed.